AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 The verifier still retains the shared affine equations between neurons.
-The term **single-neuron relaxation** refers to the nonlinear envelope added at each ReLU: that envelope is derived only from the ReLU's scalar input interval.
-It adds no new inequality coupling the ReLU output to a neighboring value.
+The term **single-neuron relaxation** refers to the nonlinear envelope added at each ReLU.
+That envelope is derived only from the ReLU's scalar input interval and adds no new inequality coupling the ReLU output to a neighboring value.

 Consider the network